 Dr. Childers prescribes an ointment that should soothe the boy's inflamed thumb, and of course advises him to consider playing his video games just a wii bit less, and perhaps going outside to play now and then.
 Of course, he does this without sounding condescending or making Jonathan feel like he's getting a lecture.
 He knows they will only listen if it feels you are speaking to them as a concerned friend rather than as a bossy authority figure.

-At 1 pm, Dr. Childers drops by the maternity ward to check on the infants that are under his care.
-Nope - none of them are adults yet.
+At 1pm, Dr. Childers drops by the maternity ward to check on the infants who are under his care.
+Nope—none of them are adults yet.
 Just as he had hoped.
-He checks each of their charts and observes their vitals, making certain that nothing out of the ordinary has happened with their heart rate, brain activity, etc. One of the babies seems to be kicking their feet with unusual gusto, but he's probably just a future runner.
+He checks each of their charts and observes their vitals, making certain that nothing out of the ordinary has happened with their heart rate, brain activity, etc. One of the babies seems to be kicking his feet with unusual gusto, but he's probably just a future runner.

 It's very important to warm up.

 The doctor then has another half dozen appointments in the afternoon, including one youngster who seems to have swallowed a Duplo block.
 The kid seems fine, but Dr. Childers schedules the little tyke for surgery to have it removed.
 He checks emails one last time, then heads home, although he is still on night call for the remainder of the evening.
 Hopefully no other kids in town will find a Lego or other building toy especially delicious, at least until morning.